comoto-pasteur-fr/DNABarcodeCompatibility/README.md

 * First install R if not yet installed

-* Within a R prompt, type in the following commands:
+* Within a R console, type in the following commands:

 ```
 install.packages(devtools)